 The training to become a clinical psychologist is rigorous.
 In general, the vast majority of clinical psychologists obtain an undergraduate degree before they go to graduate school.
 Even though many clinical psychologists will major in Psychology in college, this is not necessarily required.
-For example, there are some clinical psychologists who may major in a hard science, such as biology or chemistry, before becoming clinical psychologists.
+For example, there are some clinical psychologists who may major in hard science, such as biology or chemistry, before becoming clinical psychologists.

 If the cost of living is higher in a certain area, then a clinical psychologist should expect to make more money.
-For example, Hawaii has the highest average pay for a clinical psychologist.
-A clinical psychologist in Hawaii typically makes approximately $128,000 per year.
-There are a few other states where a clinical psychologist will average more than $120,000 per year.
-They include Massachusetts, Nevada, Rhode Island, Oregon, Alaska, and North Dakota.
+For example, California has the highest average pay for a clinical psychologist.
+A clinical psychologist in California typically makes approximately $100,850 per year.
+There are a few other states where a clinical psychologist will average between $80,000 and $100,000 per year.
+They include Oregon, Connecticut, New York, Rhode Island, New Jersey, the District of Columbia, Alaska, Minnesota, Colorado, and North Dakota.

 Several factors will play a role in the salary of a clinical psychologist.
-First, the experience will play a role.
+First, their experience will play a role.
 The more experience someone has in the field, the more money they should expect to make.
 Second, some specialty training can also significantly influence how much money a clinical psychologist makes.
 Some clinical psychologists are interested in working with children, while other clinical psychologists are willing to venture into inpatient hospitals to help out.
 The subspecialty training a clinical psychologist receives can play a role in the amount of money they make.

 A clinical psychologist could also try opening up his or her own practice.
-That way, they can charge as much money as they want.
+By doing this, they can charge as much money as they want.
 It creates some additional risk in opening up a small business, but this is a way for a clinical psychologist to control his or her hourly rate.
 Finding a private practice where partnership opportunities are available might be beneficial.